Order GADIFORMES (part 2): Family MACROURIDAE

 Coelorinchus bollonsi McCann & McKnight 1980 patronym not identified, probably in honor of John Peter Bollons (1862-1929), New Zealand marine captain, naturalist and ethnographer

-Coelorinchus caelorhincus caelorhincus (Risso 1810) caelo-, variant spelling of coelo-, hollow (reflecting its French vernacular name at the time, Le Cælorinque), referring to cavernous nature of its snout (all macrourids have expanded mucous chambers in the head associated with the sensory lateralis system; these chambers may give the visual impression of a hollow or empty head)
+Coelorinchus caelorhincus caelorhincus (Risso 1810) caelo-, variant spelling of Giorno’s Coelorinchus, from coelo-, hollow, and rhynchus, snout, referring to cavernous nature of its snout (all macrourids have expanded mucous chambers in the head associated with the sensory lateralis system; these chambers may give the visual impression of a cavity-filled head)

 Coelorinchus caelorhincus carminatus (Goode 1880) atus, having the nature of: carmen, a wool card, referring to long, vitreous spines arranged in 9-10 rows on scales, in which the scales resembled “old-fashioned wool cards”